BELL_SYSTEM // TECHNICAL_JOURNAL

 ▸ WHAT IS ABSOLUTE PITCH?

 A rare ability (estimated at 1 in 10,000 people) to identify and reproduce any musical note without a reference.
 Someone with absolute pitch hears a sound and knows immediately whether it’s A-440Hz, E-330Hz or G#-415Hz, the same way most people recognize colors.
-Joybubbles’ gift was even rarer: he could whistle any specific frequency on demand, accurate to within a few hertz.
+Joybubbles’ gift was even rarer: he could whistle any specific frequency on demand, with just a few hertz of variation.
 For a phone system that controlled calls with calibrated tones, that was handing him the keys to the vault.

 In 1968, a student at the University of South Florida, Joe was the subject of a campus newspaper article that nicknamed him “The Whistler”.
 AT&T sued the university.
 In 1971, Ron Rosenbaum interviewed him for the Esquire piece “Secrets of the Little Blue Box”, the same text that would inspire Steve Wozniak to build the first Blue Box.